-- Drivers have one-day time horizon for decision making. - Their reference point is a daily income target. - They feel losses relative to the target loom larger than gains.
+- one-day time horizon for decision making.

+- reference point is a daily income target.

+- Iosses relative to the target loom larger than gains.

-Farber (2005)
+Farber (JPE 2005)

-Provides several critiques of Camerer et al (1997):
+He first provides several critiques of Camerer et al (QJE 1997):

-- There is a "division bias": wages are calculated as earnings divided by hours, but hours are endogenous. - $\Rightarrow$ Negative bias in wage elasticity estimates. - After cutting the data in a different way, Farber finds that it is not so clear there is more inter-day variation in the wage than intra-day variation in the wage.
+- There is a "division bias" Camerer et al attempt to correct for it, but there are good reasons to doubt their correction. - "Division bias": wages are calculated as earnings divided by hours, but hours are endogenous. - \rightarrow Negative bias in wage elasticity estimates. - After cutting the data in a different way, he finds that it is not so clear there is more inter-day variation in the wage than intra-day variation in the wage.